edbury/gremlin-camp/src/site/notes/spaces/mosh/BYOC.md

 ### Before each session

-Provide the Warden with your
+Provide the Warden with your character sheet.

 ### Post-session